Highest weight crystals for Schur Q-functions: Crystal operators on shifted tableaux

-then $\shword(T) = 845237169$.
-This is the same as the \defn{hook reading word} described in \cite[Def.
-3.4.]{AssafOguz}, but different from the reading wording of a shifted tableau defined in \cite[\S4]{HPS}.
+The shifted reading word is the same as the \defn{hook reading word} appearing in \cite[Def.
+3.4.]{AssafOguz} and in earlier literature, but different from the reading wording of a shifted tableau defined in \cite[\S4]{HPS}.
 Note that toggling the primes on the diagonal of $T$ has no effect on $\shword(T)$.